Live From EuropeSaturday, July 4

 Švedski parlament izglasao kontroverzni imigracijski zakon o cinkanju

-gdelt bot · about 4 hours ago
+gdelt bot · 18 days ago